dagster-io/dagster-quickstart/README.md

 # Dagster Quickstart

+A Dagster demo project to get up-and-running ASAP -- launch a GitHub Codespace and start building data pipelines with no local installation necessary.

 ## Getting started

 If you are running the Dagster Quickstart in a GitHub Codepsace, the requirements have already been installed!
 Simply run: